JuliaDynamics/Agents.jl/docs/src/index.md

     Agents.jl is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

 Agents.jl is a [Julia](https://julialang.org/) framework for agent-based modeling (ABM).
+To get started, please read the [Tutorial](@ref) page.

 An agent-based (or individual-based) model is a computational simulation of autonomous agents that react to their environment (including other agents) given a predefined set of rules [[1](http://doi.org/10.1016/j.ecolmodel.2006.04.023)].
 ABM has gained wide usage in a variety of research disciplines.
 One reason for its popularity is that it allows relaxing many simplifying assumptions usually made by mathematical models.
 Relaxing such assumptions of a "perfect world" can change a model's behavior [[2](http://doi.org/10.1038/460685a)].
 ABM is specifically an important tool for studying complex systems where a system's behavior cannot be predicted and has to be explored (see the "Why we need ABM" section for detailed examples).

 Agent.jl provides a structure and components for quickly implementing agent-based models, run them in batch, collect data, and visualize them.
 To that end, it provides the following functionalities: